Bosch-0/Project-Muggle/README.md

 ## Design work

+-may work on designs on other open source Bitcoin projects for more rapid prototyping for core.

 ## QML based GUI
 This is a major project that will involve a big face lift of the GUI.
 Switching to Qt QML from Qt widgets (details above) is still being discussed so work on this is on hold until that discussion unfolds. ([WIP PR](https://github.com/bitcoin/bitcoin/pull/16883)).
 It's likely I will have the design system established by the QML integration (if it happens) which I can apply to the QML designs.
 Below are some rough ideas that I will be exploring for this design:

-- Aiming to design a very minimilist, possibly monochrome, to the point application.
+- Aiming to design a very minimilist, monochrome, to the point application.
 I think this aligns well with the neutral and conservative nature of the Bitcoin Core community.
-- Regarding features